Ruth Cracknell: Screen

 Cracknell appeared in many TV serial productions, and made-for-TV films.
 One of her first roles was Reflections in Dark Glasses, a one-off drama broadcast in 1960.
 She was a hostess of children television series Play School in the mid to late 1960s.
-She also played in the 1973 award-winning ABC-TV dramatisation of Ethel Turner's Australian children's classic Seven Little Australians.
+She also played Martha in the 1973 award-winning ABC-TV dramatisation of Ethel Turner's Australian children's classic Seven Little Australians.
 In the 1980s she guest starred in A Country Practice.

 Cracknell is best known for her role in the ABC television series Mother and Son.
 Written by Geoffrey Atherden, who previously had written for The Aunty Jack Show, the series was based on the writer's own family experience.
 Mother and Son first screened on 16 January 1984; it continued for six seasons for over a decade and is often repeated.
 Cracknell played an elderly woman, Maggie Beare, who was slowly becoming senile.
 She was cared for by her long-suffering younger son Arthur (Garry McDonald), to whom she was often indifferent but on whom she was also dependent and whom she often cynically played off against her self-centred older son Robert (Henri Szeps) and daughter-in-law Liz (played by Judy Morris).

 Cracknell appeared in film productions including opposite Chips Rafferty in the 1958 classic Smiley Gets a Gun, The Chant of Jimmie Blacksmith (1978), the 1983 The Night the Prowler (1978), and The Dismissal (1983) as Margaret Whitlam.
-Later in 1996, she starred opposite Toni Collette in Lilian's Story as Sydney eccentric Beatrice Miles.
+Later in 1996, she starred with Toni Collette in Lilian's Story as Sydney eccentric Beatrice Miles.